 What the Users Say

-Given that these are two of the most popular flea treatments on the market today, there’s no shortage of feedback from users, both good and bad.
+Given that Frontline Plus and K9 Advantix II are two of the most popular flea and tick medications on the market, there is no shortage of reviews.